jakobbbb/anipresence/README.md

 for Discord to display 'Watching' instead of 'Playing' you'll currently need either lynxpresence or the [git version](https://github.com/qwertyquerty/pypresence#Installation) of pypresence.

-for Windows it's similar in that you need mpv and either lynxpresence or pypresence, however the autostart as described below in **how** is not working (yet) so you have to manually start it at the beginning of every episode. _proper_ Windows support should not be expected, the current state is more of a stop-gap measure to get it working at all.
+for Windows it's similar in that you need mpv and either lynxpresence or pypresence, autostart however does not work. instead you can use the argument

+to use the rpc with local media on Linux, you'll also need `wmctrl` (and a compatible window manager)
 ## how
+Linux:

 start the `anipresence.py` after mpv has been started. there's many ways to do this. one hacky way: